TheChopsticks/EnChord/README.md

 #### Language support:

-- Mandarin(普通话), Korean(한국어), Hungarian(Magyar)
+- Hungarian (Magyar), Korean (한국어), Traditional Chinese (繁體中文)

 ## How EnChord was built

-The `EnChord` is the very first project of `The Forks`.
-This app is written in plain JS and CSS to improve our `VanilaJS` and `VanilaCSS` skills and to take a deep dive into code organization.
+`EnChord` is the very first project of `The Pokeu`.
+This app is written in plain JS and CSS to improve our `Vanilla JS` and `Vanilla CSS` skills and to take a deep dive into code organization.
 To write clean and organized code without any help of frameworks, we introduced some design patterns.

-- First was the [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC#:~:text=MVC%20(Model%2DView%2DController,of%20labor%20and%20improved%20maintenance.) architecture.
+- First was the [MVC](https://developer.mozilla.org/en-US/docs/Glossary/MVC) architecture.
 We separated the pure game logic(Models) and the UI(Views), and created the `controller` class to manage the communication between other modules.

 - To achieve this "separation of concerns", we implemented another design pattern, [Publish/Subscribe](https://ably.com/topic/pub-sub).
 Sharing common knowledge through a data pipe, the `controller` class, other modules can sorely focus on performing their tasks and do not need to worry about whereabouts of inputs and outputs.